 Here are some ways you can take part in National Day of Unplugging this year:

-- Get active – Get outside and take part in activities like hiking, biking, dancing, sliding, or just take the dog for a walk.
+Get active – Get outside and take part in activities like hiking, biking, dancing, sliding, or just taking the dog for a walk.

-- Nurture your spirit – Indulge in personal time simply by relaxing, spa time, or at a yoga class.
+Nurture your spirit – Indulge in the personal time simply by relaxing, having spa time, or at a yoga class.

 1.)
-On average, smartphone users click, tap, or swipe their phone about 2,617 times a day, according to a study by Dscout.
+On average, smartphone users tap or swipe their phones about 2,617 times a day, according to a study by Dscout.

 2.)
 77% of people own a smartphone, and they take them everywhere they go.
 A Pew Research Center study found that 70% of adults sleep with their phones very close by.